Auribeau-sur-Siagne

-Auribeau-sur-Siagne (/fr/, literally Auribeau on Siagne; Auribèu de Sianha) is a commune in the Alpes-Maritimes department in the Provence-Alpes-Côte d'Azur region of south-eastern France.
+Auribeau-sur-Siagne (/fr/, literally Auribeau on Siagne; Auribèu de Sianha; Italian: Auribello) is a commune in the Alpes-Maritimes department in the Provence-Alpes-Côte d'Azur region of south-eastern France.

 Geography

 Auribeau-sur-Siagne is a medieval village dating from the 11th century located some 10 km north-west of Cannes and 6 km south-west of Grasse.
 Perched on a rocky spur, the village overlooks the Siagne river.
 Access to the commune is by road D9 from Pégomas in the south-east which passes north through the eastern part of the commune and continues to Grasse in the north.
 The village, which is in the south of the commune, is accessed by local roads.
 The commune is served by the Sillages bus network Route 29 (Pégomas - Grasse) that has nine trips per day on weekdays.
 There are extensive residential urban areas in the commune with the areas of Le Gabre, Les Vayoux, Le Moulin Vieux, Carel, and Le Couloubrier.
 The rest of the commune is forested with a few small patches of farmland.

 The Siagne river forms the south-western border of the commune with several tributaries flowing south through the commune to join it, the largest being the Riou.